 Bethune-Cookman Wildcats Football

 The university football team was formed in the 1925th year.
-She performs in the first division of the Football Championship Subdivision, related to the National Collegiate Athletic Association, and also competes in the Mid-Eastern Athletic Conference.
+She performs in the first division of the Football Championship Subdivision, which is related to the National Collegiate Athletic Association and competes in the Mid-Eastern Athletic Conference.
 Athletes spend their home games at Daytona Stadium, and Terry Sims is the head coach.